microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Update-MgBetaDirectoryCustomSecurityAttributeDefinitionAllowedValue.md

 ### -IsActive
 Indicates whether the predefined value is active or deactivated.
-If set to false, this predefined value cannot be assigned to any additional supported directory objects.
+If set to false, this predefined value can't be assigned to any more supported directory objects.

 ```yaml
 Type: System.Management.Automation.SwitchParameter